-• What does the Rarest first algorithm do?
-How do the three added policies affect its operation?

-- How fair is the original Choke algorithm towards the different peers?
+- What does the Rarest first algorithm do?
+How do the three added policies affect its operation? - How fair is the original Choke algorithm towards the different peers?
 (Ones trying to seed the torrent, downloaders with fast or slow connections..) - How does the seed state modification for the Choke algorithm, introduced in mainline BitTorrent 4.0.0 affect the overall performance?

-Turbo challenge (optional)
+Turbo challenge (optional, up to 4 points)

 The turbo challenge allows you to recover lost points from other assignments, but will not increase the maximum points available.
 You can get full points from the exercise set without the turbo challenge.
+The turbo challenges may step outside the themes discussed on the course.